anupkeskar/Angular2/README.md

-## Scotch Angular Component Router Tutorial Demo
+## Source code copied from Scotch Angular Component Router Tutorial Demo
+Thanks Scotch.

 This is a demo to support a Scotch article.
 Read the article alongside with playing with the demo for better understanding.